shameekagarwal/algorith-visualiser/README.md

 ## sorting

-user can enter / generate a random array of elements. vanilla js simulates the sorting algorithmon on html canvas. the speed of the simulation is fast for array lengths > 100. the bars too are responsive i.e. scale according to viewport size. all three algortihms have complexity `O(N*log(N)`.
+user can enter / generate a random array of elements. vanilla js simulates the sorting algorithm on html canvas. the speed of the simulation is fast for array lengths > 100. the bars too are responsive i.e. scale according to viewport size. all three algorithms [merge sort](https://www.geeksforgeeks.org/merge-sort/), [quick sort](https://www.geeksforgeeks.org/quick-sort/), [heap sort](https://www.geeksforgeeks.org/heap-sort/) have complexity `O(Nlog(N)`.

 ## graph